 When I think about how we as a society can better improve our interactions with each other, I truly believe that travel can play a big role.
 This isn’t a classist thing.
 Even travel to another city, or another neighborhood, is still travel.

 It’s all about periodically putting yourself in an environment that’s different than your day to day.
 It’s understanding that there’s more than one way to live life.
 And it’s knowing that you don’t necessarily have to spend a fortune to gain this perspective.
-There are so many benefits of travel, whether it’s the educational benefits of travel, or the social impact it can have on society.
+There are so things we can gain from travel, whether it’s the educational benefits of travel, or the social impact it can have on society.

 As parents, we have a responsibility to teach our kids how to be decent human beings.
 Part of raising decent human beings is teaching them empathy.
 And one of the best ways to gain empathy is through family travel experiences.